GeXiaoguo/gexiaoguo.github.io/_posts/2017-3-4-MVC, MVP and MVVM.md

 ---
 layout: post
-title: Using MVC, MVP and MVVM Together
+title: Combining MVC, MVP and MVVM
 ---

 There are often confusions about MVC, MVP and MVVM.
 These 3 patterns are all trying to address different concerns and do not have to be mutually exclusive.
 In a complex real world application, it is often beneficial to apply a combined pattern like below.